algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report4.md

 For a more detailed breakdown, please refer to the Gant chart: [Link](https://github.com/orgs/algosup/projects/20/views/4)

 - Finalize the Technical Specifications
-- Review Technical Specifications document
+- Review the Technical Specifications document
 - Submit the Technical Specifications
 - Test Cases finalize
 - Test plan nearly completed (75%)